-Just be sure to book your spot in advance, or you may not be guaranteed entry, especially in the summer months.
+Just be sure to book your spot in advance, or you may not be guaranteed entry, especially in the busier summer months.

 SHOP, SIGHTSEE AND DINE IN MAHON

-Mahon, also known by its Catalan name of Maó, is the easy to navigate, picturesque capital city of Menorca.
+Mahon, also known by its Catalan name of Maó, is the easy-to-navigate, picturesque capital city of Menorca.
 It’s possible to cover the entire city on foot and there’s much to see and do in this city, making it one of the best places to go in Menorca – especially for first-timers to the island.

 Set sail from the harbour to view ancient fortifications, colourful buildings and tiny islands from the water.
 Alternatively, head for the fascinating Museum of Menorca, set inside a 17th-century monastery, where you can immerse yourself in the history and culture of this beautiful Balearic Island.

 Cuisine connoisseurs will also enjoy a trip to the culinary capital of Menorca.
-It’s rumoured to be the true birthplace of mayonnaise, the creamy condiment which goes with almost any dish, and you can enjoy a refreshing bowl of Oliaigu (similar to gazpacho) on a hot day.
+It’s rumoured to be the true birthplace of mayonnaise, the creamy condiment that goes with almost any dish, and you can enjoy a refreshing bowl of Oliaigu (similar to gazpacho) on a hot day.